 The approach of NIMD in Benin

 The Benin programme has been quite active in linking up international politicians to share experiences with politics in Benin.
-AWEPA’s president and Minister of State, Ms Miet Smet, and NIMD’s Supervisory Board member, Mr Eimert van Middelkoop, participated in the 2012 opening parliamentary conference in Benin.
 In 2013, MP Ingrid de Caluwé of the VVD participated in a conference on Interparty Dialogue.
 French MP Bernard Lesterlin from the friendship committee of the French Assemblée joint the Beninese parliamentary delegation during public hearings throughout the country in 2014.
 And Beninese delegations went on learning missions to Senegal and Tunisia in 2014 and 2015.

-NIMD and AWEPA have established a Steering Committee (Comité de Pilotage) composed of MP’s and political party senior leadership to guarantee local ownership and guidance over the programme design.
-The programme is presently managed by a local coordinator with supervision from AWEPA and NIMD headquarters in The Netherlands.
+The Benin Steering Committee (Comité de Pilotage) is composed of MP’s and political party senior leadership to guarantee local ownership and guidance over the programme design.

 This programme is part of the ‘Lobby and Advocacy’ programme of the Dutch Ministry of Foreign Affairs.
 More on the Strategic Partnership with the Ministry here.